 The Competition will recognize the Best Preliminary Round Oral Advocate and Best Overall Oral Advocate with prizes.
 Best Preliminary Round Oral Advocate will be awarded to the individual advocate with the highest average oral scores at the end of the two preliminary rounds.
 All advocates who argue at least twice are eligible.
 The award will be announced at the reception on Friday night, along with the names of the second through fifth top scoring advocates.
 Best Overall Advocate will be awarded to the individual advocate with the highest average oral scores at the end of the Competition.
 All advocates who argue at least four times are eligible for this award.
-In case of a tie for either Best Oralist award, the Competition will recognize all tied advocates (to a hundredth of a point), who will share any monetary prizes.
+In case of a tie to three decimal places for either Best Oralist award, the Competition will recognize all tied advocates, who will share any monetary prizes.

-The Competition will also recognize Champion, Runner-Up and Third Place Teams, Best Brief, and Second Place Brief at the final Awards Ceremony.
+The Competition will also recognize with prizes the Champion, Runner-Up and Third Place Teams, the Best Brief, and the Second Place Brief at the final Awards Ceremony.